Previous dayApril 11, 2026Next day

 6.0 km3IIgreen✓ ReviewedUSGS →

-The USGS recorded this magnitude 3.7 earthquake 29 km SSW of Esperanza, Puerto Rico at 21:00 UTC on April 11, 2026.
+This magnitude 3.7 event was detected 29 km SSW of Esperanza, Puerto Rico on April 11, 2026, with origin time 21:00 UTC.
 The USGS PAGER system assigned a green alert level for this event, signalling no significant casualties or damage expected.
-Peak ground motion corresponded to MMI 3.0, classified as weak shaking.
+Maximum shaking intensity peaked at MMI 3.0 (weak).
 A small number of nearby observers (3) submitted felt reports to the USGS.
-This was a shallow crustal earthquake, focused at 6.0 km depth.
-Coordinates: 17.864°, -65.598°.
+The hypocenter lay at 6.0 km, placing this in the shallow crustal category.
+The epicenter is at 17.864°, -65.598°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.7 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-11